nixprime/nijikawa/README.md

     1. With "-O0 -g": 1072 KB
     2. With "-O2": 1076 KB
     3. With "-O3": 1076 KB
-- Prismriver is slightly slower than the much simpler purpose-built implementation for the sake of genericity, but not by much.
 - Between range-based `for`, type inference with `auto`, and `unique_ptr`, C++11 is a significant improvement over C++03.
 - "Modules" through textual inclusion are still terrible, as are build times.